Curtiss SB2C Helldiver: Design and development

-Large-scale production had already been ordered on 29 November 1940, but a large number of modifications were specified for the production model.
-Fin and rudder area were increased, fuel capacity was increased, self-sealing fuel tanks were added, and the fixed armament was doubled to four 0.50 in (12.7 mm) machine guns in the wings, compared with the prototype's two cowling guns.
-The SB2C-1 was built with larger fuel tanks, improving its range considerably.
+On 29 November 1940, large-scale production of the type was ordered, however, it was specified that a large number of modifications be implemented for the production model.
+These included increased fin and rudder area, expanded fuel capacity, the adoption of self-sealing fuel tanks, and the fixed armament was doubled to four 0.50 in (12.7 mm) machine guns in the wings, compared with the prototype's two cowling guns.
+Accordingly, the SB2C-1 was built with larger fuel tanks, considerably improving its range.
+However, the 880 changes demanded by the USN and modification of the aircraft to better suit its combat role resulted in a 42 percent weight increase, which in turn impacted its performance.

+In June 1942, the first production Helldiver flew for the first time.
+However, the long term resolution to several of the aircraft's performance issues did not arrive until 1944 with the introduction of the SB2C-3.
+This improved model was powered by the R-2600-20 Twin Cyclone engine, capable of producing up to 1900 hp, which drove a new Curtiss-developed four-bladed propeller.

-The program suffered so many delays that the Grumman TBF Avenger entered service before the Helldiver, even though the Avenger had begun its development two years later.
-Nevertheless, production tempo accelerated with production at Columbus, Ohio and two Canadian factories: Fairchild Aircraft Ltd. (Canada), which produced 300 (under the designations XSBF-l, SBF-l, SBF-3, and SBF-4E), and Canadian Car and Foundry, which built 894 (designated SBW-l, SBW-3, SBW-4, SBW-4E, and SBW-5), these models being respectively equivalent to their Curtiss-built counterparts.
+The program suffered from numerous delays, to the extent that the Grumman TBF Avenger entered service before the Helldiver, despite work on the Avenger having begun development two years later.
+Nevertheless, production tempo accelerated with production at Columbus, Ohio, and two Canadian factories: Fairchild Aircraft Ltd. (Canada), which produced 300 (under the designations XSBF-l, SBF-l, SBF-3, and SBF-4E), and Canadian Car and Foundry, which built 894 (designated SBW-l, SBW-3, SBW-4, SBW-4E, and SBW-5), these models being respectively equivalent to their Curtiss-built counterparts.
 A total of 7,140 SB2Cs and equivalent models were produced in World War II.